SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

-These repositories are standardized with rigorous quality control and protocol-compliant transformations to support the subsequent agentization pipeline.

-\paragraph{Agent Skill Annotation.} Rather than manually synthesizing all metadata fields, we focus strictly on establishing the ground truth for Agent Skills---the functional core of the agent.
+\paragraph{Agent Skill Annotation.} Rather than manually synthesizing all metadata fields, we focus strictly on establishing the ground truth for Agent Skills, which are the functional core of generated software agents.
 Human experts manually identify and formalize these skills by extracting key functionalities from repository artifacts (e.g., \texttt{README.md}, unit tests).
-To ensure these skills validly represent the repository's value, we enforce two annotation criteria: (1) Core Capability Inheritance: The skill must encapsulate a primary, non-trivial feature of the repository (e.g., Image Segmentation for a vision library) rather than a generic utility; (2) Atomic Functional Unit: Each skill should represent a distinct, reusable action that can be invoked independently within an agentic workflow.
-These expert-annotated skills serve as the gold standard for verifying the specification quality of the generated AgentCard, ensuring the agent uses semantically precise descriptions to be correctly discovered by the orchestrator.
-In total, we annotate 127 Agent Skills across 35 repositories.
+To ensure these skills faithfully represent the repository's value, we enforce two annotation criteria: (1) Core Capability Inheritance: The skill must encapsulate a primary, non-trivial feature of the repository (e.g., image segmentation for a vision library) rather than a generic utility; (2) Atomic Functional Unit: Each skill should represent a distinct, reusable action that can be invoked independently within an agentic workflow.
+These expert-annotated skills serve as the gold standard for verifying the specification quality of the generated Agent Card, ensuring each agent uses semantically precise descriptions to be correctly discovered by the orchestrator.
+In total, we annotated 127 Agent Skills across 35 repositories.

-\paragraph{Execution Task Generation.} To evaluate agentization under realistic Agentic Web interactions, we construct execution tasks that are strictly repository-dependent, such that correct solutions must invoke repository-specific APIs or behaviors rather than relying on generic reasoning or external libraries.
+\paragraph{Execution Task Generation.} To evaluate \ourtask{} under realistic Agentic Web interactions, we construct execution tasks that are strictly repository-dependent, such that correct solutions must invoke repository-specific skills rather than relying on generic reasoning or external libraries.